Brooks leads WNCC women to win over EWC

 WNCC out boarded the Lancers 46-39.
 Along with Brooks, Mia Jaye Sarkodee-Adoo and Aminata Zie each had six rebounds.
 The Lancers were led on the boards by Ana Gascon with 10.

 The key to the Cougars win was their defense.
-WNCC had 10 steals in the contest and limited EWC to just 30 percent shooting and 15 percent from behind the arc.
+WNCC had 10 steals in the contest and limited EWC to just 30% shooting and 15% from behind the arc.

 “Our defense is what wins us our games,” Brooks said.
 “Our defense is our main focus.
 Defense is the energy to our game.
 With that defense, it brings us offense.
 We just work on that and try to get better.”